Estimated reading time: 7 minutes

 - Search Events to locate webinars, seminars, or workshops in your area.

 Taxable payments reporting - what it means for you

-Businesses in the building and construction, courier and cleaning industries have to report the total amount they've paid you each year as part of the taxable payments reporting system.
+Businesses in some industries have to report the total amount they’ve paid you each year as part of the taxable payments reporting system (TPRS).

 You’ll report the payments you receive from the businesses you have worked for during the year on your tax return.

 There is no requirement for businesses to provide you with details of the information reported.
 However, you may request this information from them.
 To assist businesses, the ATO has developed a payee information statement.